 - Proven skills in QA applications, databases, and Microsoft Office

 - Certification like Quality Engineer, Quality Auditor, Six Sigma, and Quality Improvement associate

 With recent developments in the technological domain, the software testing industry has seen a huge rise.
 Thus, the demand for quality analysts has also increased in delivering efficient products to clients and customers.

 Here is a list of a few essential skills that help quality analysts to have a progressive career:

 Having critical thinking ability helps in resolving the issues irrespective of the situation.
 It is a known fact that the product developed should adhere to organization norms and customer requirements.
 They must be capable of delivering more reliable and efficient software.
 They must be determined to dig out the bugs within the software and fix them at the earliest.

 - Learning Skills

 To pursue a progressive career as a quality analyst it’s mandatory to have astounding learning skills.
 A quality analyst should possess ample knowledge of tools and technologies that are trending in their respective domain.

-With more number of companies incorporating Agile methodology, quality analysts are expected to work in coordination with various teams such as programmers, executives, developers, and testers in order to ensure successful product release.
+With more companies incorporating Agile methodology, quality analysts are expected to work in coordination with various teams such as programmers, executives, developers, and testers in order to ensure successful product releases.